1. I have been arrested for DUI. What should I do?

 4. What are the penalties for DUI in Monterey County?

-First offense DUI’s without aggravation (such as an accident, an excessively high BAC, refusing a blood test or a probation violation on another matter) are generally sentenced to 5-10 days which often can be performed on Monterey County’s Work Alternative Program (effectively community service); a fine of approximately $2000 plus add-ons on which you may make monthly payments; a three-month first offender driving program (nine months if your BAC is .20 or above) and five years non-reporting court probation.
-The DMV will also suspend your license for a minimum of 30 days.
+First offense DUI's without aggravation (such as an accident, an excessively high BAC, refusing a blood test or a probation violation on another matter) are generally sentenced to 5-10 days which often can be performed on Monterey County's Work Alternative Program (effectively community service); a fine of approximately $2000 plus add-ons, on which you may make monthly payments; a three-month first offender driving program (nine months if your BAC is .20 or above) and five years non-reporting court probation.
+The DMV will also require you to attend and complete the driving program and install an interlock device in any vehicle you own, operate or have available for a period of 6 months in order to retain your driving privleges.
+You will also need to post a special certificate of insurance (SR-22).
 A first offense conviction will also enhance any subsequent DUI conviction for 10 years.

-Second offense DUI’s (without aggravation) are sentenced in Monterey to a minimum 40 days but most often 60 days in custody.
+Second offense DUI's (without aggravation) are sentenced in Monterey to a minimum 40 days but most often 60 days in custody.
 Sometimes, but not always, this may be served on a home confinement sentence with an electronic monitoring device on the ankle or wrist.
 This is at extra cost to be paid for by the convicted person.
 The fine imposed for a second offense varies according to the judge generally from $2000-$3500 and may be paid in monthly installments.
 You will be sentenced to attend and complete, a multiple offender (SB 38) 18 month driving program.
 You will be sentenced to install an interlock device in your vehicle for 1-3 years which will prevent you from operating the vehicle with any measurable alcohol in your system and you must also pay the fees for this service to the program.
-You will be on probation for five years and the DMV will suspend your license for a minimum of one year.
+You will be on probation for five years and DMV will require you to attend the driving program, install an interlock and obtain a SR-22 to retain your driving privleges.

 Third offenses will receive a minimum of 180 days, will often be denied any alternate programs, will have all of the conditions set forth in the second offender sentence above, and will often be declared an habitual traffic offender and have their license suspended for three years.